avarga/tkpath/doc/README.txt

     -state, and -tags.

+ o Gradients are created and configured using:

+    ::tkpath::gradient cmd ?options?

+        ::tkpath::gradient cget token option
+	    Returns the value of an option.

+	::tkpath::gradient configure token ?option? ?value option value...?
+	    Configures the object in the usual tcl way.

+        ::tkpath::gradient create type ?-key value ...?
+            Creates a linear gradient object with type any of linear or radial and returns its token.

+        ::tkpath::gradient delete token
+            Deletes the object.

+        ::tkpath::gradient names
+            Returns all existing tokens.

+	::tkpath::gradient type token
+	    Returns the type (linear|radial) of the gradient.

  o Linear gradients are created and configured using:

     ::tkpath::lineargradient cmd ?options?

 	::tkpath::lineargradient cget token option
 	    Returns the value of an option.